JohnAstli/Statistics-1/README.md

 I think it's --global, google it.
 It's better to not config with this option in my opinion.
 ```
 git remote add origin https://github.com/georzaza/Statistics    --> adds the origin
-git pull origin   --> pulls the origin files (always do that, as someone else might have changed the files)
+git pull origin master  --> pulls the origin files (always do that, as someone else might have changed the files)
 ```
 do your changes or add new files or even subfolders with files on your working directory and then
 ```